sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-7.md

 | 28        | 3513641.8288200637 | 3513641.8288200637 | 0.001953125            |

-If we are lucky, the rounding errors gives that `(- (square guess) x)` is evaluated to exactly `0.0` and the evaluation stops.
+If we are lucky, the rounding errors give that `(- (square guess) x)` is evaluated to exactly `0.0` and the evaluation stops.

-If we are not lucky, the gap between two consecutive number around `(square guess)` is more than `0.001` and the assertion `good-enough?` will never become true. `improve` has reached a fixed point due to the rounding error, and will always return the same number that is larger than `0.001`.
+If we are not lucky, the gap between two consecutive numbers around `(square guess)` is more than `0.001` and the assertion `good-enough?` will never become true. `improve` has reached a fixed point due to the rounding error, and will always return the same number that is larger than `0.001`.
 For example:

 ```scheme
 (improve 3513641.8288200637 12345678901234) -> 3513641.8288200637
 ```

-Increasing the precision to `0.00000001` will even makes things worth, as it will it trigger issues with even smaller number for x.
+Increasing the precision to `0.00000001` will even makes things worse, as it triggers issues with even smaller number for x.

 #### Small numbers

 The problem is this case is different.
-We have hardcoded the number of digit of precision we want.
+We have hardcoded the number of digits of precision we want.
 It means that we can't have an accurate answer if x is smaller than the precision of `0.001`.

 ```
 (sqrt 0.00000000123456) = 0.0312500131557789 - Error: 0.0009765620876763541
 ```

-Looking at the trace, we see that it stop iterating quickly, because the test to check the accuracy of the result think that this is good enough:
+Looking at the trace, we see that it stops iterating quickly, because the test to check the accuracy of the result think that this is good enough:

 | iteration | guess               | (improve guess x)    | (- (square guess) x)  |
 | --------- | ------------------- | -------------------- | --------------------- |